xdTobs/_18_roborally/documentation/SubmissionTwo.md

 The game interface should be intuitive and easy to use, with clear instructions and feedback for players.
 ### Reliability
 The game should be stable and reliable, with zero errors or crashes.
+### Compatibility
+The game should be compatible with a range of operating systems, and should run smoothly on different hardware configurations.